badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 With all of that out of my system, I built some shell scripts that will help you install (almost) all the tools to compile, run, and debug the `r96` project for desktop, web, and DOS.
 And I added some VS Code magic so you can comfortably start debugging sessions on each platform.

+And to round it all off, I cleaned up the Git repo, so each blog post maps to exactly one commit.
+And I rewrote the first 3 blog posts in the series.
+So yeah.

 I can now happily continue writing the series.
 Promise.
 Unless I'll add Android and iOS support in the future.
 I currently don't feel that specific masochism piling up inside of me.

-Today, we're looking into the new bells and whistles of the `r96` tools setup, check out DOS support, and then load and draw some bitmap fonts.
+Today, we're looking DOS support, and then load and draw some bitmap fonts.

-> You can follow along by checking out the `dos-nostalgia-00` tag in your clone of the [r96](https://github.com/badlogic/r96) repository. `git pull && git checkout dos-nostalgia-00`

-## Automated tools installation and launch configs
-I realize that setting up the development environment to get this series' code running may be daunting to some.
-It doesn't get any better by adding DOS as a supported platform.
-So I made it really easy (tm).

-Please hop over to GitHub and checkout the extensive [README.md](https://github.com/badlogic/r96/blob/main/README.md) that gives you a quick-start as well as detailed information how things work.

-Let me know if any of this gives you problems on the [issue tracker](https://github.com/badlogic/r96/issues).

 ## Demo: Hello DOS
-Now that you've totally read the [README.md](https://github.com/badlogic/r96/issues), and installed the tools to compile, run, and debug `r96` on desktop, web, and DOS, we can add a new demo to celebrate DOS support.

-Let's call the new demo [`12_hello_dos.c`](https://github.com/badlogic/r96/blob/main/src/12_hello_dos.c):
+Alright, go get the latest and greatest from the `r96` repository.
+Follow the [README.md](https://github.com/badlogic/r96/blob/04-dos-nostalgia/README.md) to install the tools, including the new DOS tools.
+The README.md will also get you up to speed on how to build and debug everything in VS Code or on the command line.
+Or, if you want a detailed run-down of the project and its build and IDE support, read the [first entry of the series](posts/rendering-like-its-1996/babys-first-pixel/).

+To celebrate DOS support, I've added a new demo called [`12_hello_dos.c`](https://github.com/badlogic/r96/blob/04-dos-nostalgia/src/12_hello_dos.c):

 --markdown-end
 {{post.code("12_hello_dos.c", "c",